 Furthermore, monetary seigniorage can be used to control interest rates.
 When a central bank exchanges newly printed banknotes for financial assets, they inject money into the economy.
 By increasing the money supply in an economy, market interest rates decrease.
 The overall goal is to increase economic activity.

 However, a criticism of this is that the money does not always end up in the hands of the general population.
 When financial assets are bought or borrowed by central banks, they are typically presented in large amounts.
-Thus, central banks conduct the transactions with large financial institutions, which are not obligated to inject the money they received to sell their financial assets into the economy.
+Thus, central banks conduct transactions with large financial institutions, which are not obligated to inject the money they receive to sell their financial assets into the economy.

 Additional Resources